junxit/us-congress-bills-116/metadata.md

 - 2019-01-29 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1256)
 - 2019-01-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1256)
 - 2019-01-29 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2019-11-06 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2020-02-04 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments.
+With written report No. 116-213.
+- 2020-02-04 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments.
+With written report No. 116-213.
+- 2020-02-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 411.